fheil/status-led-door-sign/README.md

 # adjustments
 There is one file, where the status an your name is configured.
 See [hl_state3034.h](./doorsign/hl_state3034.h).

-I already added OTA (over the air) update to the code (see https://github.com/fheil/status-led-door-sign/blob/dde38e1420725f109ad70f99372021c18aa49832/doorsign/doorsign.ino#L41).
+I already added OTA (over the air) update to the code https://github.com/fheil/status-led-door-sign/blob/dde38e1420725f109ad70f99372021c18aa49832/doorsign/doorsign.ino#L41

 But this will not work for your first upload or if your are not in the WiFi.
 The routine loops forever to get into the WiFi, so this cut be a deadlock.
 To inhibt this, there is a define in the doorsign.ino.
 ```
 //#define USE_OTA
 ```